MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-console-locked.md

 The device is blocked from enumeration due to a Group Policy / MDM (Intune) policy to protect from DMA attacks.

-For more info on Kernel DMA Protection, see https://docs.microsoft.com/windows/security/information-protection/kernel-dma-protection-for-thunderbolt.